Te000/credit_score/README.md

 # credit_score

-This is an assessment for the Food Panda technical test with the following questions
+This is an assessment for the Food Panda technical test with the following questions and my answers below!

 Please follow the steps described below:
 1) Sign up at kaggle.com (if you are not yet a user) and go to https://www.kaggle.com/c/GiveMeSomeCredit, read through the description of the challenge, download the data files
 2) Objective: solve the above challenge.
 3) Please submit your code (preferably in Python and with a github repo or a link to your source code, with .git folder) and also answer the following questions:
 ---
-1. Tell us how you validate your model, which, and why you chose such evaluation technique(s).
+### 1. Tell us how you validate your model, which, and why you chose such evaluation technique(s).
   - Experiment with a few different families of models:
     - Why?
 To make sure I choose the best class of algorithms to solve this
   - Conduct a 5-fold split: